 - In this pose, your elbows will be bent at a 90-degree angle, but the legs will still be straight.

 - Hold for five breaths or 30 seconds to one minute.

 For Variation B

-- For jumping into variation B, maintain variation A, and keep your hands at hips and keep your elbows facing up or behind you.
-Engage your thighs and bring crown of head to floor.
+- To jump into Variation B, maintain Variation A, and lift your hands off the floor and place at the hips and your elbows above or behind you.
+Engage your thighs and bring the crown of the head to the floor.

 For Variation C

-- Interlock your fingers behind back loosely so as not to crunch shoulders.
-Bend forward and allow arms to come up off low back and press to ceiling above or floor past your head.
+- Interlock your fingers behind your back loosely so as not to crunch shoulders.
+Bend forward and allow arms to come up off low back and press to the head on the floor.